 As a running watch experience, you shouldn't expect anything out of the ordinary here and we're not sure Garmin, Polar etc will be quaking in their boots.
 For one thing, the Watch doesn't currently track elevation, a cause for concern from some runners on the web.
-But it's proved a pretty reliable running watch and an improvement on the first Apple Watch.
+But it's proved a pretty reliable running watch and very much an improvement on the first Apple Watch.

 Heart rate performance

 Apple Watch Series 1 hardly received plaudits for its heart rate accuracy, even though it's far from the worst optical device out there.
 We've been out to test the Series 2 all over again, and have to say it's performed admirably well.

 The sensor takes a while to lock on initially, kicking in about a minute after the run starts.
 During steady runs the Series 2 stayed fairly close to a chest strap, always within 5bpm and as the run progressed, even closer.
 It's one of the better performances we've seen, not quite as strong as the TomTom Spark but certainly as reliable as Garmin's optical heart rate tech and stronger than the Fitbit Charge 2.